 Nepal is recognized as the land of vivid, colourful festivals.
 In Nepal, festivals start with something godly as the religion has always been the main focus of the Nepali culture which eventually will turn into an enjoyable family festival.
 Most of the festivals in Nepal has religious connotations, and some of them are focused on essential events from ancient mythology and epic literature.
 Nepal is the country which is diverse with a varied climate, abundant wildlife, and people following different culture and religion.

-List of 22 Festival Names that are Celebrated in Nepal
+List of 22 Festival in Nepal

 |S.N||Festival Name||Nepali Month||English Month|